Christian Friedrich, Baron Stockmar: In service of King Leopold

 Charlotte died giving birth to a stillborn son about a year later (had she lived, Leopold would have been Prince Consort of the United Kingdom), and Stockmar stayed in Leopold's service as his private secretary, comptroller of the household, and political advisor.

-It is said, without real proof, that one of the services he provided was procuring a mistress for Leopold.
-He was not at all pleased when in 1828 one of his cousins, Caroline “Lina” Philippine Auguste Bauer, an actress, who bore a striking resemblance to Princess Charlotte, became the mistress of his master.
+It is said that one of the services he provided was procuring a mistress for Leopold.
+He was not at all pleased when in 1828 one of his cousins, Caroline Bauer, an actress who bore a striking resemblance to Princess Charlotte, became the mistress of his master.
 She was brought over to England, together with her mother, but the affair did not last long and she returned to Germany and to the theater.
 After her death (and that of both King Leopold and Baron von Stockmar), her memoirs were published in which she claimed that she had contracted a morganatic marriage with Leopold and that she had received the title Countess of Montgomery.
 There has never been any evidence of such marriage, which furthermore was strongly denied by the son of the late Dr. von Stockmar.

 After Leopold had briefly come under scrutiny for the position of King of the Greeks, he was made King of the Belgians in 1831.
 From then on, Stockmar took up residence in Coburg, continuing to advise Leopold.
 In 1837, he was sent by Leopold to serve as advisor to Queen Victoria: one of his first tasks was to brief her on whether Leopold's nephew, Prince Albert (later Prince Consort), was a suitable mate.
 After the marriage of Victoria and Albert, Stockmar became their unofficial counsellor, including in the education of Victoria's son and heir, the future King Edward VII, and intervened in several crises.

 Stockmar's memoirs were published as Memoirs of Baron Stockmar.